scriptographers/UnPlag/README.md

 # Plan of Action
 ## Completed :
 ### Backend
-1. Implemented Backend with **Django 3** and **Django REST Framework**
+1. Implemented a **Django 3.1** and **Django REST Framework** based backend for the Plag Checker API.
-2. Used **JWT based User Authentication**
+2. Used **JWT** for secure User Authentication.
-3. Created serializers for Login, Register, Change Password
+3. Created serializers for *Login, Sign-Up and Change Password*
-4. Created a User Profile Model
+4. Created a **User Profile** Model for storing personal data (later to be linked to Organisation models).
-5. Created serializers for View Profile and update Profile
+5. Used DRF's **function based views** for creating and updating profiles.
-6. Created PlagSample Model which stores the zip file uploaded by the user and the corresponding processed csv file.
+6. Integrated a **PlagSample** Model to store the data from the plagiarism checks in the backend database.
-7. Created serializers for uploading zip files, dowloading csv files and history of uploads
+7. Implemented a combination of class and function based **authenticated endpoints** to serve and upload files.

 ### Frontend
 1. Implemented Frontend with **AngularTS 9.0**
 2. Created components for Register, Login, Change Password, Dashboard, Profile, Edit Profile, Upload and Download